jglovier/jglovier.github.io/principles/index.md

 ### Teaching, mentorship, and coaching
 - Tell what, explain why, show how, follow up.
-- If a team member takes the initiative to ask you what they can do to support you, or the team, or go above and beyond their responsiblities to be a leader, don't just tell them to keep doing a good job, or their basic responsiblities.
+- If a team member takes the initiative to ask you what they can do to support you, or the team, or go above and beyond their responsibilities to be a leader, don't just tell them to keep doing a good job, or their basic responsibilities.
 Give them a vision for what it looks like to be a leader, and tangible things they can do to practice and perform that way in your current team environment.